 Introduction to C++

-Brief history
+Brief historyβ

-It was not created from the ground up, but it was rather an evolution of the already existing C language (created by Dennis Ritchie), with the main goal of adding the new OOP (Object Oriented Programming) programming paradigm support, which was not present in C.
+C++ is a programming language created by Bjarne Stroustrup at Bell Labs, starting in 1979.
+It was not created from the ground up, but evolved from the C language, which was created by Dennis Ritchie, with the main goal of adding the new Object Oriented Programming (OOP) programming paradigm support, which was not present in C.

-Originally, the language was called "C with classes", but then C++ became the final name because ++ is an operator that increments the value of a variable, and using the "+" sign is a common naming convention among software developers to indicate an enhanced computer program.
+is an operator that increments the value of a variable, and using the "+" sign is a common naming convention among software developers to indicate an enhanced computer program.

-Characteristics of C++
+Characteristics of C++β

 Existing C source code can be used in C++ programs.

-Why use it
+Why use itβ

-The advantages and features of the C++ language are many, but one of its strengths is that the compilation and execution time is really fast.
-That's probably the main reason why it's often chosen over other languages, but it's not the only one.
+Both C and C++ are very famous and largely used for a wide range of software types and platforms.
+The advantages and features of the C++ language are many, but one of its biggest strengths is that the compilation and execution time is really fast.
+That's one of the main reason why it's often chosen over other languages, but it's not the only one.

 There's a nice overview of the advantages of learning C++ on this website by Programiz.

-Where it's used
+Where it's usedβ

-• Video games (especially for graphic engines and game development, e.g. in Unreal Engine)
+- Video games (especially for graphic engines and game development (e.g. in Unreal Engine)

-• Operating systems (also in C language)
+- Operating systems (also in C language)

-• Real-time systems (e.g. for transportation, manufacturing, etc…)
+- Real-time systems (e.g. for transportation, manufacturing, etcβ¦)

-• High-performance financial applications (e.g. high-frequency trading)
+- High-performance financial applications (e.g. high-frequency trading)

-• Graphical applications and simulations
+- Graphical applications and simulations

-• Embedded software (also in C language)
+- Embedded software (also in C language)

-• Audio and video processing
+- Audio and video processing

-• Artificial intelligence, machine learning and neural networks
+- Artificial intelligence, machine learning and neural networks

-• Web browsers (like Chrome and Firefox)
+- Web browsers (like Chrome and Firefox)

-• GUI Based Applications
+- GUI Based Applications (Qt)

-• Databases
+- Databases

-• Compilers of various high-level programming languages, like C# and Java (also in C language)
+- Compilers of various high-level programming languages, like C# and Java (also in C language)

-• Productivity software (MS Office, Photoshop, Maya/3ds Max, SolidWorks, Inventor, AutoCAD…)
+- Productivity software (MS Office, Photoshop, Maya/3ds Max, SolidWorks, Inventor, AutoCADβ¦)

-Basic information
+Basic informationβ

-Structure of a program
+Structure of a programβ

 The structure of a program in C++ can vary, but in its basic form it looks like this: